-Figure 2.30 – API Successfully published to Exchange.
+Figure 2.29 – API Successfully published to Exchange.

-Best ractices ips

-API esign aming onvention
+////

+We have successfully designed a simple API, mocked an API and have also published it to Exchange thus completing the API design lifecycle.

+Now we shall learn about some best practices and tips to standardize our API Design.

+Best practices and tips

+…

+We shall now understand some of the API best practices & tips.
+In order to get started let’s learn some commonly used API Design naming conventions.

+API design naming convention

-Although every organization may have their own set of guidelines best practices for API Design, here are a few commonly used naming conventions while designing an API.
+Although every organization may have their own set of guidelines and best practices for API Design, here are a few commonly used naming conventions while designing an API.
 Adhering to the naming conventions throughout the API, makes it look consistent and standardized.

+Follow standard naming convention for all the APIs.
+Commonly used format is

+<project_name><API-led-connectivity-layer>-api

+For example, musicbox-sys-api

-Folder names should be in lower camel case. dataTypes, examples, musicboxAssets
+Folder names should be in lower camel case.

+For example, dataTypes, examples, musicboxAssets

-File names should be in lower snake case for readability purposes . post-songs-datatypes.raml get-songs-example.raml RAML declarations should be in lower camel case musicDataType <add relevant examples>
+File names should be in lower snake case for readability purposes.

+For example, post-songs-datatypes.raml, get-songs-example.raml RAML declarations should be in lower camel case.

+For example, musicDataType, musicTraits

+Use noun instead of verb for your endpoints.

+For example, /songs would be more accurate and not /getSongs as we already have HTTP verbs like GET, POST, PUT and so forth.

+Use plural form of noun for endpoints like /songs and not /song.
+It could be correct in case we wish to fetch a single object or delete a single object but it’s advisable to use plural form for the endpoint.

+///

+Now that we’ve learnt about the API design naming convention, let’s understand how we can optimize our API.

-Optimiz your API esign
+Optimizing your API design

-A perfect API Design is a stepping stone to a successful application network.
-In order to design an optimized API here are some tips, tricks best practices
+APIs are considered as an asset of an organization.
+They not only add technical value but can also be used for monetization purpose.
+API monetization has been booming rapidly these days.
+Hence, a perfect API Design is a stepping stone to a successful application network.
+By ensuring that the API Design follows best practices and standards, we’re creating a sustainable API Network.
+In order to design an optimized API, here are some tips, tricks, and best practices:

 First and the most important, make sure your design is consistent across the different API layers and fragments.

-Divide your API into smaller fragments, thus making it reusable and easily consumable.
-A concise lightweight API is easy to read, less bulky and the changes are saved quickly.
+Divide your API into smaller fragments, thereby making it reusable and easily consumable.
+A concise and lightweight API is easy to read, less bulky, and the changes are saved quickly.

 Follow the naming convention standards throughout your API Design.